 Features & Design

 The Phase also features a small internal zippered pocket that is a decent place to keep a small headlamp or a watch.
 We did notice that the loft of this bag muffled most watch alarms, so keep that in mind if you have an early wake up planned.
 This pocket isn't big enough to fit most smartphones.
-The WM Megalite, Ultralite, Sea to Summit Spark and Nemo Salsa offer numerous features and a well thought out design.
+The WM Megalite, Ultralite, and Sea to Summit Spark offer numerous features and a well thought out design.

 This model packs down the among the smallest 20° F sleeping bags you'll find on the market in our review and proved comparable to both the 25° F Sea to Summit Spark III and the Rab Mythic 400 which are only marginally more compact and both sports shorter 1/4 length zipper.
 The Phase blew the other competitors out of the water for compressed volume and often by a large margin, as it was half the packed size of the other bags with the same, or close to the same temperature rating.

 The Phase even compressed down very similarly to our Editors Choice' Western Mountaineering MegaLite which is a 30° F bag.
 The phase comes with a small, lightweight stuff sack that does the best job of an included non-compression stuff-sack in our review, minimizing the amount of space the Phase takes up in your pack (without having to go out and buy an aftermarket compression sack).
 However, if you did use a different compression sack, you could make this bag roughly 25-35% smaller with an appropriate model.